alicerunsonfedora/CS400-ml-playground/README.md

 ### Train and export the model
 When you're ready to train the model, click "Train" in the toolbar.
 You can then go to the Output tab and click "Get" to save the file to the disk.
 This model file can be imported into Xcode by dragging the file into the **Conscious/Assets/Models** group in the navigator.

-> :warning: Make sure that the exported file name is `YellowConverse.mlmodel` before importing into Xcode.
-Naming it differently will require source code changes to the `AIYellowConverseStrategist` in the main game.
+> :warning: Make sure that the exported file name is `TealConverse.mlmodel` before importing into Xcode.
+Naming it differently will require source code changes to the `AITealConverseStrategist` in the main game.

 ### Creating random data